FREQUENTLY ASKED QUESTIONS

 Why is a donation required?

 In short, to make sure the diabetic is serious in their inquiries.
-We must also cover the cost of the time taken to review and evaluate the application as well as the calls and e-mails made for further questions, etc. Each application that is accepted generates a great deal of wonderful work for us.
-If you are accepted into our program, you will receive an acceptance letter via email with instructions.
-Subsequently, you will begin receiving e-mailed lessons including articles, charts, specific directions and other training documents which many retain in a notebook.
+We must also cover the cost of the time taken to professionally evaluate the application as well as the calls and e-mails made for further questions, etc. Each application that is accepted generates a great deal of work for us.
+Once you are accepted into our program, you will receive an acceptance telephone call and email instructions.
+Subsequently, you will begin receiving e-mailed lessons including articles, charts, specific directions and other training documents which many people print and retain in a notebook.
 You may then print additional e-mail instructions to add to your notebook, or not, as you choose.
 We are “really into green” and prefer to do everything via e-mail.

 What about small children and Poodles as diabetic alert dogs?